OctHe/MoreWireless/README.md

     - [LoRa Backscatter](./backscatter_communications/lora_backscatter.md)
     - [RFID and others](./backscatter_communications/RFID.md)

-## How to Share Paper Lists
+## How to Share Papers

-If someone wants to share his paper list to this project, it is recommended to use [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) in GitHub.
+If someone wants to share his paper list to others with this project, it is recommended to use [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) in GitHub.
 Please read the doc of pull request first.

-To add the paper list, you need to create a new directory with at least a file named as *README.md*.
+To add the papers, Please create a new directory with at least a file named as *README.md*.
-*README.md* in the sub-directory can include a brief introduction about this topic.
+*README.md* in the new directory can include a brief introduction about the papers.
-You also can create other markdown files for different sub-topics of your paper list.
+Other markdown files can list the papers with different communities.

 A good example please refers to the markdown in [*Distributed Wireless Systems*](./distributed_wireless_systems) directory.